Shook Earns Practice Group of the Year for Cybersecurity and Privacy

 Shook’s designation as a national leader in data privacy compliance and litigation defense comes with the recognition that the firm has represented more than 130 companies in biometric privacy class action lawsuits—more than any other law firm in the United States, according to court records.
 Shook has helped shape rulings concerning the Biometric Illinois Privacy Act (BIPA), to protect client interests and represent fair and equitable legal proceedings.

 “Our BIPA appellate strategy and how we have implemented it has significantly impacted BIPA litigation, providing one of the few clear paths to victory for BIPA defendants,” stated Biometric Privacy Practice Partner Melissa Siebert.

 Along with the specific areas mentioned, Shook is recognized for excelling in providing data breach litigation, incident response, incident readiness and global privacy compliance services to clients.

-The Privacy and Data Security Practice includes Al Saikali, Josh Becker, Colman McCarthy, Jennifer McLoone, Camila Tobon, Tammy Webb, Matthew Wolfe, Jonathan Wilson, Gabriel France, Josh Hansen, Shane Kolding, Brandon Large, Kate Paine and William Walberg.
+The Privacy and Data Security Practice includes Al Saikali, Josh Becker, Colman McCarthy, Jennifer McLoone, Camila Tobon, Tammy Webb, Matthew Wolfe, Jonathan Wilson, Gabriel Franca, Josh Hansen, Shane Kolding, Brandon Large, Kate Paine and William Walberg.